nationalarchives/front-end-development-guide/README.md

 * deliver **high quality**, **inclusive** and **maintainable** digital services, while;
 * achieving a good **balance between innovation and effective use of our development capability**.

-It is a living, open tool to which all can contribute and is:

-* regularly reviewed and refined to ensure it reflects emerging industry best practice;
+It is a living, open tool to which all can contribute and is regularly reviewed and refined to ensure it reflects emerging industry best practice.
-* comprehensively reviewed by developers in Digital Services each year (See details of the [2016 review](reviews/2016-review.md) here).

 We welcome any and all feedback to be submitted either as a pull request or issue.

 ## What's included